The Snow Queen (South Korean TV series): Synopsis

-The drama starts with Han Tae-woong (Hyun Bin), a quiet, 17 year old math genius, entering a prestigious high school.
-There he meets Kim Jung-kyu, also a genius in mathematics.
+The drama starts with Han Tae-woong (Hyun Bin), a quiet, 17-year-old math genius, entering a prestigious high school.
+There he meets Kim Jung-kyu (Lee Seon-ho), also a genius in mathematics.
 The two immediately develop rivalry and tension, but later become best friends.
 Through their conversations, we learn that Jung-kyu is a big boxing enthusiast.
 Meanwhile, Tae-woong stumbles upon a little girl being bullied in the street and saves her.
 The girl develops a crush on him and gives him her pager so that she can see him again, but they never exchange names or contacts.
 They promise to meet again soon, but this never happens.

 In a highly anticipated International Math Olympiad, Jung-kyu fails to fulfill his father's expectations to win the gold medal, and commits suicide in shame.
 Tae-woong, who wins the gold medal instead, struggles from guilt, as he feels like he is partly responsible for Jung-kyu's death.
 From guilt, Tae-woong quits school, leaves home, and disappears.

 Eight years later, Tae-woong, now 25, is a nameless boxer, living a completely different life.
 He abandoned his mother, dropped out of school, left mathematics, and pursued boxing in honor of Jung-kyu, but he still bears painful memories of his past.
 He then meets Bo-ra (Sung Yu-ri), a beautiful, but cold-hearted young woman.
 She is the daughter of a rich businessman, but has an incurable disease.
 After a chain of events, Tae-woong is hired as her chauffeur.
 They end up falling in love, but Tae-woong discovers that she was the little girl that he met eight years earlier, and that she is Jung-kyu's little sister.
 Throughout the story the two learn to find true happiness by helping each other.
 Tae-woong melts Bo-ra's heart with love and helps her open up her heart.
 In return Bo-ra helps Tae-woong with his painful memories of the past.